Skip to primary navigation Skip to content Skip to footer

 Photographer

-Fully illuminated at night, the memorial consists of pools of water that reflect a canvas (soon to be sculpted in bronze) relief entitled “A Soldier’s Journey, depicting an American GI’s dramatic story as he leaves home, goes off to war, engages in bloody combat, and then returns home.
-Dominating the memorial is a statue of General John “Black Jack” Pershing, commander of the US forces in World War I.
+Fully illuminated at night, the memorial consists of a 25-ton bas relief in bronze entitled “A Soldier’s Journey, depicting an American GI’s dramatic story as he leaves home, goes off to war, engages in bloody combat, and then returns home.
+Dominating the memorial is a statue of General John “Black Jack” Pershing, commander of the U.S. forces in World War I.

-Here is a sample of the images you can get on this nighttime safari, led by professional architectural photographer and Washington Photo Safari Director E. David Luria:
+Here is a sample of the images you can get on this nighttime safari, led by professional architectural photographer and Washington Photo Safari Director E. David Luria, who shot these images with his cell phone.

 The memorial design includes a “Peace Fountain” inscribed with a quote from the American poet Archibald MacLeish, who saw action in “the war to end all wars.”

-“We leave you our deaths, give them their meaning, give them an end to the war and a true peace, give them a victory that ends war and a peace afterwards, give them their meaning,” the insc
+“We leave you our deaths, give them their meaning, give them an end to the war and a true peace, give them a victory that ends war and a peace afterwards, give them their meaning.”